POORY-AZARE/php.teamwork/README.md

 ### Feature 3

-Include more detailed information about Feature 3 here.
+I will create a form for adding new cars with their brands and the price and also removing the already taken one.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ---